Mexico City Immersion Program

 - Spanish Language Training for Mental Health Workers

-The Summer Spanish Language and Cultural Immersion program will run from June 12th (arrival day) to July 16th (departure day).
 Prepare now to be part of this life impacting educational experience!
-It will also be a chance to meet faculty and future colleagues (from multiple campuses and universities) who share your passion about social-justice oriented mental health approaches from an international perspective!
+It is a great opportunity to meet faculty and future colleagues (from multiple campuses and universities) who share your passion about social-justice oriented mental health approaches from an international perspective!
 Here is a small sample of what this year’s program will include:

 - The option to earn a Certificate in Latin American Family Therapy.